x81705/IDS6938-SimulationTechniques/Homework2/Readme.md

 ~~~
 ANS:
 I used the code from class/piazza to create the transition matrix for the null state
-game; also received help from William Netterville (see references below) .
+game; also received help from William Netterville (see references below).
+Please refer to Visual Studio files for coding.
 ~~~

 * **(b) Simulate and analyze the results of Null State Game - 10pts:** What is the modal number of moves required by a single player to finish the game?
 Produce graphs to analyze the results and show how the game evolves over time for both methods.
 Plot useful statistics of the results such as percentage chance of finishing the game in n-moves, cumulative probability of finishing the game in n-moves, and other ways to convey useful information of the results.